TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 `./myrestapi/tutorial/service.py`

-As mentioned above, this is where the inner workings of the microservice request processing actually is.
+As mentioned above, this is where the inner workings of the microservice request processing are.
 Let's start as usual, by importing the desired modules:

 .. code:: python